 • How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-How does the designated index differ from a relevant broad market index?
+• How does the designated index differ from a relevant broad market index?

-Where can the methodology used for the calculation of the designated index be found?
+• Where can the methodology used for the calculation of the designated index be found?

-are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Product Name: PrivilEdge - Robeco Emerging Markets Equities Beta Enhanced

 Legal entity identifier: 391200J283ARIJ9FPP89